Canada Goose (NYSE:GOOS) Updates FY 2023 Earnings Guidance

 Canada Goose (NYSE:GOOS – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.26-$1.50 for the period, compared to the consensus earnings per share estimate of $1.20.
 The company issued revenue guidance of $1.03 billion-$1.10 billion, compared to the consensus revenue estimate of $1.00 billion.Canada Goose also updated its Q1 2023 guidance to -$0.51–$0.47 EPS.

-Canada Goose (NYSE:GOOS – Get Rating) last issued its quarterly earnings results on Thursday, May 19th.
-The company reported $0.04 earnings per share for the quarter, topping the consensus estimate of $0.02 by $0.02.
-Canada Goose had a return on equity of 25.08% and a net margin of 8.52%.
-The firm had revenue of $223.10 million during the quarter, compared to the consensus estimate of $223.46 million.
-During the same period last year, the company earned $0.01 earnings per share.
-The company’s revenue for the quarter was up 6.8% on a year-over-year basis.
-Analysts anticipate that Canada Goose will post 1.43 earnings per share for the current fiscal year.
+Canada Goose (NYSE:GOOS – Get Rating) last announced its quarterly earnings results on Thursday, May 19th.
+The company reported $0.04 earnings per share for the quarter, beating analysts’ consensus estimates of $0.02 by $0.02.
+The company had revenue of $223.10 million for the quarter, compared to analyst estimates of $223.46 million.
+Canada Goose had a net margin of 8.52% and a return on equity of 25.08%.
+Canada Goose’s revenue for the quarter was up 6.8% on a year-over-year basis.
+During the same quarter last year, the business earned $0.01 EPS.
+As a group, equities analysts predict that Canada Goose will post 1.43 EPS for the current fiscal year.

-A number of institutional investors have recently bought and sold shares of the stock.
-The Manufacturers Life Insurance Company increased its position in Canada Goose by 203.0% during the 1st quarter.
-The Manufacturers Life Insurance Company now owns 3,179,953 shares of the company’s stock worth $83,715,000 after purchasing an additional 2,130,452 shares in the last quarter.
-BNP Paribas Arbitrage SA increased its position in Canada Goose by 21.1% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 50,910 shares of the company’s stock worth $1,340,000 after purchasing an additional 8,879 shares in the last quarter.
-River & Mercantile Asset Management LLP increased its position in Canada Goose by 27.1% during the 1st quarter.
-River & Mercantile Asset Management LLP now owns 84,467 shares of the company’s stock worth $2,223,000 after purchasing an additional 17,990 shares in the last quarter.
-Goldman Sachs Group Inc. increased its position in Canada Goose by 794.2% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 819,179 shares of the company’s stock worth $21,569,000 after purchasing an additional 727,566 shares in the last quarter.
-Finally, PDT Partners LLC increased its position in Canada Goose by 5.0% during the 1st quarter.
-PDT Partners LLC now owns 95,875 shares of the company’s stock worth $2,524,000 after purchasing an additional 4,575 shares in the last quarter.
+Institutional investors have recently added to or reduced their stakes in the business.
+Hsbc Holdings PLC increased its stake in Canada Goose by 109.9% in the 1st quarter.
+Hsbc Holdings PLC now owns 64,509 shares of the company’s stock valued at $1,738,000 after buying an additional 33,781 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in shares of Canada Goose by 21.1% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 50,910 shares of the company’s stock worth $1,340,000 after purchasing an additional 8,879 shares during the last quarter.
+State Street Corp increased its stake in shares of Canada Goose by 5.9% during the 4th quarter.
+State Street Corp now owns 31,786 shares of the company’s stock worth $1,178,000 after purchasing an additional 1,770 shares during the last quarter.
+Wells Fargo & Company MN increased its stake in shares of Canada Goose by 58.5% during the 2nd quarter.
+Wells Fargo & Company MN now owns 25,936 shares of the company’s stock worth $1,134,000 after purchasing an additional 9,577 shares during the last quarter.
+Finally, Engineers Gate Manager LP increased its stake in shares of Canada Goose by 48.8% during the 1st quarter.
+Engineers Gate Manager LP now owns 42,518 shares of the company’s stock worth $1,119,000 after purchasing an additional 13,948 shares during the last quarter.
 Hedge funds and other institutional investors own 42.99% of the company’s stock.

-Canada Goose Holdings Inc designs, manufactures, and sells performance luxury apparel for men, women, youth, children, and babies in Canada, the United States, Asia, Europe, and internationally.
-It operates through three segments: Direct-to-Consumer, Wholesale, and Other.
-The company offers parkas, lightweight down jackets, rainwear, windwear, knitwear, footwear, and accessories for fall, winter, and spring seasons.
+Canada Goose Holdings Inc designs, manufactures, and sells performance luxury apparel for men, women, youth, children, and babies in Canada, the United States, Asia Pacific, Europe, the Middle East, Africa, and Latin America.
+The company operates through three segments: Direct-to-Consumer, Wholesale, and Other.

 Featured Stories